LakithaRav/OLCOrm/README.md

 ## What's new ?

+2015-04-06

+> Now you can save NSArray, NSSet, NSData and UIImage object in the database!

+2014-10-15

+> Required minimum version downgraded to ios 7.0

+2014-10-14

+> NSDate failing to retrieve from database issue fixed.

+2014-09-29

+> Lib updated to prevent sql injection.

+2014-09-15

+> Now truncating tables are possible.
+This will reset the auto incremental id value as well.

 2014-08-19

 > Basic relationship mapping added to the lib.
 One-to-One and One-to-Many relations.

-2014-09-15

-> Now truncating tables are possible.
-This will reset the auto incremental id value as well.

-2014-09-29

-> Lib updated to prevent sql injection.

-2014-10-14

-> NSDate failing to retrieve from database issue fixed.

-2014-10-15

-> Required minimum version downgraded to ios 7.0

 ## Usage